ruuvi/ruuvitag_fw/README.md

 Note that the nRF52 SDK will be downloaded in `make`, so only after this will the `$SDK/components/toolchain/gcc/` folder exist in the project (typically as the `nRF5_SDK_12.3.0_d7731ad/components/toolchain/gcc/` folder).

+### Prerequisites (to compile with Segger Embedded Studio):
+Since Q4 of 2017 Segger Embedded Studio has been free (as in beer) to use with Nordic Semiconductor products such as nRF52.
+You can download latest version (>3.40) from Segger website.

+You'll need to download and unzip the Nordic SDK 12.3 as above.
+Only Ruuvi Firmware is currently supported with SES, open folder `ruuvi_examples/ruuvi_firmware/ruuvitag_b/ses`To find the project file.

 ### Prerequisites (to create DFU distribution .zip packages)